Naval artillery: Armour-piercing shot

-The late 1850s saw the development of the ironclad warship, which carried wrought iron armor of considerable thickness.
+During the late 1850s, the development and implementation of the ironclad warship carried wrought iron armor of considerable thickness.
 This armor was practically immune to both the round cast-iron cannonballs then in use and to the recently developed explosive shell.

 The first solution to this problem was effected by Major Sir W. Palliser.
 His Palliser shot, approved in 1867, was made of cast iron, the head being chilled in casting to harden it, using composite molds with a metal, water cooled portion for the head.
 At times there were defects that led to cracking in the projectiles but these were overcome with time.
 Bronze studs were installed into the outside of the projectile so as to engage the rifling grooves in the gun barrel.
 The base had a hollow pocket but was not filled with powder or explosive: the cavity was necessitated by difficulties in casting large solid projectiles without their cracking when they cooled, because the nose and base of the projectiles cooled at different rates, and in fact a larger cavity facilitated a better quality casting.